 All These Factors Point to This Being A Good Time to Buy Gold

 If you buy gold in New Zealand dollars now we don’t think you’ll regret this in the years to come.
 Gold certainly looks to be in a new bull market.
+There may be a bit more of a dip still to come but we are likely closer to the bottom than the top in this correction.
+Odds favour using any dip lower as a buying opportunity.

 Many experts recommend a minimum of 5-15% of your assets should be allocated to physical gold.
 We also discuss this in more detail in our Free eCourse.